laakkti/ReactNative_HAMK/README.md

 #### Delete selected items (checkboxes)

-When some item selected delete button will be shown otherwise delete button is not shown.
+When some item is selected the button delete will be shown otherwise button delete is not shown.
+By button delete all selected items will  been remove from the database.

 <p>
 <img src="./img/p17.png" alt="" width="200"/>